 The phrase "exercising" ministry was rejected.
 The important starting point is that our greatest calling, our deepest calling is to be a human being made in the image of God - "to be you as God made you" and "relate to other people as Jesus did".
 The Holy Spirit "is a dynamic and live Spirit" which sometimes the institution can confine; the balance needs to be struck between necessary competency and freedom of that fundamental calling.

-Lucy's didn't quite look like this
+Lucy's didn't quite look like this but you get the idea |

 The shell reminded her that she doesn't know what is going to happen tomorrow, so she can't lose her sense of adventure.
 There's a danger that it can lost in the church's repetition, which leads to the disillusion quest for control.